Planes fly at high altitudes to have better fuel economy, escape obstacles, and have better reaction time during emergencies.

 A military plane’s flying altitude depends on its role and model.

-Military spy or reconnaissance planes, like the U2, can fly even higher, like 70,000 feet.
+Military spy or reconnaissance planes, like the U2, can fly even higher at 70,000 feet.

 These aircraft fly at higher altitudes to avoid detection and cover larger areas during photographic or video reconnaissance.